dpnpinto/PintoConfigs/Install_arch.md

-t# How to Install Arch - After boot from the ISO
+# How to Install Arch - After boot from the ISO

 ## Colocar o teclado em PT de Portugal